uc-ngondogm/it3038c-scripts/Project1/README.md

 Press any key to continue . . .

 ```
-In this example we selected 1 to set static IP on the Ethernet port once completed the script will prompt you to press any key to exit.
+In this example we selected 1 to set static IP on the Ethernet port, once completed the script will prompt you to press any key to exit.

 You can verify the result on your Ethernet port: Control Panel\Network and Internet\Network Connections

 ![](/Project1/2021-09-30-12-41-10.png)
 ![](/Project1/2021-09-30-12-27-49.png)

-If there is a duplicate IP or you run option 1 again, you will get this out put:
+If there is a duplicate IP or if you run option 1 again, you will get this out put:
 ```bash
 [1,2]?
 1
 "Setting static IPs on the Ethernet port..."